alicerunsonfedora/costumemaster/README.md

 - [KeyboardShortcuts][keys] (added when cloning)
 - (Optional, but recommended) [SwiftLint][linter]

-Clone the Xcode project and then run the `Conscious` scheme to build the project in Xcode.
+Clone the Xcode project, ensure that dependencies are install with the Swift Package Manager, and then run the `Conscious` scheme to build the project in Xcode.

 ### About SwiftLint